Vixy88/catalina-wine-mixer/README.md

 - Interface for the character to move around
 - Interface that shows characters health, score and timer
 - Mini challenges that has to be completed to increase the time and complete the game
-- Win Screen
+- Win Screen that displays the score and time of the player
-- Loose Screen
+- Loose Screen that shows Brennan and Dale getting punished by the dad
+- Persistent Leaderboard using << localStorage >>

 ## Additional Features: